sudheerj/reactjs-interview-questions/README.md

      2. Do you need to be able to create further derived data based on this original data?
      3. Is the same data being used to drive multiple components?
      4. Is there value to you in being able to restore this state to a given point in time (ie, time travel debugging)?
-     5. Do you want to cache the data (ie, use what's in state if it's already there instead of re-requesting it)?
+     5. Do you want to cache the data (i.e, use what's in state if it's already there instead of re-requesting it)?

    **[⬆ Back to Top](#table-of-contents)**